jironghuang/I-m-choosing-a-hdb-flat-/README.md

-# I'm choosing a hdb flat
+# I'm choosing a hdb flat!
-I've decided to use a slightly more rigorous approach to choose my BTO flat.

-Here're some factors that I'm taking into account.
-I will assign a weight of 0 to 5 for important factors and 0 to 3 for not so important ones
+I've decided to use a slightly more rigorous approach to choose my BTO flat - by first scraping the data from hdb website.
+Second, I tidied the data into a structured format.
+Lastly I construct a model by assigning a weight of 0 to 5 for important factors and 0 to 3 for not so important ones.
+Here're all the factor that I consider.

 - Afternoon sun
 - Near main road
 - Near rubbish bin